USC-InfoLab/w4h-icde-demo/DEMO_SCENARIO.md

-# W4H Toolkit Demonstration Scenario
+# W4H Toolkit Demo Scenario

-Follow this steps to demonstrate the W4H Toolkit:
+## Login and Data Upload

 1. Access the dashboard at [http://localhost:8501](http://localhost:8501)
 2. Login with username `admin` and password `admin`
-3. Create/Manage your database: Click the "import page" button on the left side of the dashboard, you will see a page like this:
+3. Import sample data with ImportHub: Click the "" button on the left side of the dashboard, you will see a page like this:

     ![import_page_create](static/import_page_create.png)